 Like any other part of the body, the human mouth is full of bacteria.
 Some bacteria are harmless, and others are not.
 If we don’t take care of our oral health, some of these bacteria can cause diseases such as tooth infection, gum disease such as gingivitis, and digestive and respiratory tract issues because our mouth is an entry point to our digestive and respiratory tract.
 If you’ve ever had tooth infection pain, then you already understand why oral hygiene is necessary.

 Inadequate oral hygiene is also associated with these health concerns:

 - Pregnancy and birth complications

 Flossing is an effective way to remove plaque and leftover food and thereby support good oral health.
 Start with the 18’’ long floss.
 Lightly wrap most of the floss around the middle finger of both hands.
 To clean the upper area, gently insert the floss between the teeth using a back and forth motion.
 Then, bring the floss to the gum line and curve it into the C-shape against the teeth.
-Slide the floss into the space between the gum and the tooth until you feel the light pressure.
-Move the floss up and down on the side of the tooth.
+Slide the floss into the space between the gum and the tooth & move the floss up and down on the side of the tooth.